 Integrated ecosystem management focuses on sustaining ecosystems to meet both ecological and human needs.
 Ecosystem management is responsive to changing needs and new information.
 It promotes a shared vision of desired outcomes by integrating social, environmental and economic perspectives into managing our ecological foundation.

-UNEP fosters the transition towards integrated and multi-dimensional ecosystem management by strengthening six of the key building blocks for ensuring that ecosystem management delivers on all our needs as well as those of future generations.
+UN Environment fosters the transition towards integrated and multi-dimensional ecosystem management by strengthening six of the key building blocks for ensuring that ecosystem management delivers on all our needs as well as those of future generations.

 70% of the planet is covered by water